hitchtest/hitch/docs/glossary/service_bundle.rst

 Service Bundle
 ==============

-A service bundle is a :doc:`hitchserve` object which runs one or more services together so that, as a group, they can be tested.
+A service bundle is a :doc:`/glossary/hitchserve` object which runs one or more services together so that, as a group, they can be tested.

 It does the following and more: